-Also a painter in her spare time, the Lubbock native has crafted three large murals on the buildings of San Angelo businesses, adding to an already vibrant local art movement.
+Also a painter, the Lubbock native has crafted three large murals on the buildings of San Angelo businesses.
 Her first mural, a Marilyn Monroe-inspired piece, can be found on the side of Pure Salon & Boutique on Concho Street downtown.

 Her second mural is featured on the side of Coffee 101 on Main Street downtown.
-Referred by ASU art instructor Katherine Bunker, Rumsey set out to do a more retro-inspired theme.
 Her latest mural is located on the side of the Texas Trust Credit Union ATM on West Loop 306.

 “I paint whatever they want me to paint,” Rumsey said.
 “That’s why they’re all so different.
-For the coffee shop, when you walk in, you get a flashback.
-I wanted it to be bold because I wanted to get people’s attention, so it has big, bold retro lines beaming out of it.
+For the coffee shop, I wanted it to be bold because I wanted to get people’s attention.
 The ATM is San Angelo-themed.
-I couldn’t really get too crazy, but I still wanted something to pop.
 It has longhorns, bluebonnets and a sunset.”

 When asked how she feels when she sees her art on such a large public platform, Rumsey smiles.

 “It’s pretty cool,” she said.
 “I just kind of smile when I see them.
 I’m like, ‘Yeah that’s mine!’
-I’m nervous too, because it’s mine.
 It’s also unbelievable because I’m like, ‘I did that.’”

 Rumsey is also smiling because she is realizing an artistic passion she has had from a very young age.

 “I did a lot of drawing,” Rumsey continued.
 “I wasn’t amazingly good – I mean, I was decent enough to get into competitions, but I never won.
-I just really liked it for a stress reliever, and I really loved doing it.”
+I really loved doing it.”

 However, during her junior year of high school, her passion shifted.

 “I taught myself,” she continued.
-“I took a lot of pictures from Pinterest and really looked into the details of the shadows and the lighting.
-I’d try to mimic it, and the more I did it, the more I could.
-I started drawing a bit more and started making it my own style instead of copying.”
+“I took a lot of pictures from Pinterest and I’d try to mimic it.
+The more I did it, the more I could.
+I started drawing a bit more and started making it my own style.”